Flagaholic/.github/profile/README.md

 HK Based CTF Team :hong_kong:
 Still new to the scene.
 Recruiting team members across the World!
-Feel free to apply / DM youtubeshort@Discord for joining us!
+Feel free to apply by clicking the Discord invite link,
+or DM youtubeshort on Discord for joining us!